ashwinvaidya17/DMAS2019_B19/README.md

 # Instructions
 ## Game working principle
 ### Rock Paper Scissors
-1. The game demo is between the zero order agent vs first order agent for 't' number of runs/rounds to the 'n' number of games.
+1. The game demo is between the n order agent vs n order agent for 't' number of runs/rounds to the 'n' number of games.
 2. The agents need to choose between on of the available choices as follows:
     1. Rock
     2. Scissor